microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 10. The database, including the cross-database references and Service broker features, can be migrated as is, providing the opportunity for TailspinToys to have a fully managed PaaS database running in Azure.
 Previously, their options for migrating a database using features, such as Service Broker, incompatible with Azure SQL Database, were to deploy the database to a virtual machine running in Azure (IaaS) or modify their database and applications to not use the unsupported features.
 The introduction of Azure SQL MI, however, provides the ability to migrate databases into a managed Azure SQL database service with near 100% compatibility, including the features that prevented them from using Azure SQL Database.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity 5: TODO: Upload and review with Azure Migrate</b></p>

+> **Important Note!**
+> If you are attending this lab as part of a day-long workshop, you should skip this activity, it was demoed earlier.
+If you have time at the end of the day, feel free to return to it.

 [AT] Then upload to Azure Migrate 8:48-8:54
 TODO: Activity Description and tasks